groundf/vector-algebra/README.md

 ## Notes & Guide

-- Vector SHOULD implement the constructor which populates vector with the same value.
+- Vector SHOULD implement the constructor populating the vector with the same value.

   ```
   Vector2f v(1.0) -> v(1.0, 1.0)